Sacramento Dog Bite Lawyer

 Scarring injuries to children, especially facial scars, can have a profound impact and subject the child to teasing and cruelty from other children.
 Children who have sustained scarring to the face, neck, or body may require a number of cosmetic procedures over a course of many years.

 Sometimes children develop keloid scars which are very rough as well as painful.

-Coping with scarring and disfigurement can be a long and challenging recovery for not only the victim, but the entire family.
-As the image of onself changes, it affects the way a person behaves and relates to others.
+Coping with scarring and disfigurement can be a long and challenging recovery for not only the victim but the entire family as well.
+As the image of oneself changes, it affects the way a person behaves and relates to others.
 Emotional trauma, loss of self-esteem and social challenges are difficult to overcome.

-It is the practice of our office to consult with psychologists who are expert in the long term emotional effects of scarring on all serious bite cases.
+It is the practice of our office to consult with psychologists who are experts in the long-term emotional effects of scarring on all serious bite cases.

 - Excessive anxiety

 - Decreased school performance

 - Behavior problems